DeclanB1/Agile-Web-Development/README.md

 3. **Create Secret Key**

-   a) Create new .env file
+   a) Create new file called ".env"

-   b) Generate secret key
+   b) Generate unique secret key in the terminal

-   c) Save generated secret key to variable SECRET_KEY in .env

 ```python3
 import os